core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 In order to establish a new Security Context in a group, a new Group Identifier (Gid) for that group and a new value for the Master Secret parameter MUST be distributed.
 An example of Gid format supporting this operation is provided in {{gid-ex}}.
 When distributing the new Gid and Master Secret, the Group Manager MAY distribute also a new value for the Master Salt parameter, and SHOULD preserve the current value of the Sender ID of each group member.

 Then, each group member re-derives the keying material stored in its own Sender Context and Recipient Contexts as described in {{sec-context}}, using the updated Gid and Master Secret parameter.
 The Master Salt used for the re-derivations is the updated Master Salt parameter if provided by the Group Manager, or the empty byte string otherwise.
-Also, each group member MUST NOT reset its own Sender Sequence Number in its Sender Context, and MUST NOT reset its own replay windows in its Recipient Contexts.
+Unless otherwise specified by the application, each group member does not reset its own Sender Sequence Number in its Sender Context, and does not reset its own replay windows in its Recipient Contexts.
 From then on, each group member MUST use its latest installed Sender Context to protect outgoing messages.

 After a new Gid has been distributed, a same Recipient ID ('kid') should not be considered as a persistent and reliable indicator of the same group member.
 Such an indication can be actually achieved only by using that members's public key.
 This occurs when verifying countersignatures of received messages (in signature mode), or when verifying messages integrity-protected with pairwise keying material derived from asymmetric keys (in pairwise mode).
 As a consequence, group members may end up retaining stale Recipient Contexts, that are no longer useful to verify incoming secure messages.